The Connected Business of Insurance

 For carrier-agency connectivity, Direct Bill Commission Reconciliation and Commercial Lines download are two examples of functions many agencies perform manually (at considerable payroll cost) when there are effective automated solutions.
 Automated Direct Bill Commission Reconciliation from carrier download can save many agencies up to 15% of their servicing payroll.
 Implementation and integration of these technologies can increase agency productivity and mobility, allowing agents to focus more time servicing clients and driving higher rates of business growth.

-5. Leveraging data to achieve insight- driven actions
+5. Leveraging data to achieve insight-driven actions and outcomes

 Property Casualty 360 says: “Agents need to apply basic analysis to current customer data and interactions to identify relationship building, cross selling and retention opportunities, Accenture claims.”

 My technology advice: With the immense amounts of data agencies accumulate daily, insurance businesses’ agency executives are quickly and increasingly adopting new business intelligence (BI) strategies and product solutions needed to provide additional, data-driven visibility into their clients, prospects, internal operations and carrier relationships.